Skip to content

 • You can input the resource name or Span ID corresponding to the Span for search matching;

-• Click to switch the format of execution time;
+• Click to toggle the format of execution time;

-• Clicking Error Spans directly displays the filtered results.
+• Click Error Spans to directly show the filtered results.

 Service Call Relationships

-Used to view call relationships between services and directly display call counts.
-You can search and filter related service call relationships through services, resources, and Span IDs.
+Used to view call relationships between services and display the number of calls directly.
+You can search and filter to view related service call relationships through services, resources, and Span IDs.

-Guance bases the color of services on the error results from the flame graph inside the trace details.
-If a service appears red, it indicates that the service has errors.
+Guance displays the color of the services here based on the error result statistics in the Flame Graph of the Trace Details.
+If it appears red, it indicates that the service has an error.

-If you configure a service binding relationship in the user view, such as service:mysql, clicking the service card here will quickly view related user views associated with that service.
+If you have configured the service binding relationship in the user view, such as service:mysql.
+Clicking on the service card here will allow you to quickly view the related user views associated with that service.

-Clicking a view will redirect you to its details page.
+Clicking a view will redirect you to its detailed page.

 Quick Actions